sanjaymahto/file-system-in-web/README.md

 ### Features:

 1. The web app mounts to the root route i.e. “/” This would list all subdirectories to root.

 2. The app will also display the “current path” in the navbar

-3. Double-clicking directory should update the “current path” as well as change the view with all the files & folders present inside this new directory.
+3. A double-clicking directory should update the “current path” as well as change the view with all the files & folders present inside this new directory.

 4. There will be an Up button which will lead you one step above in the directory structure.

-5. On right click of a file/folder, secondary menu popups with 3 options
+5. On right click of a file/folder, secondary menu popups with 3 options:

        ● Open - navigate into the folder, open info popup

        ● Get Info - Opens info popup for both file & folder.

        ● Delete - remove file/folder from the system
 6. Each folder would have a Create/Add button, which would trigger a popup to create a new file/folder with associated meta fields - name(with the extension for files), creator, size and date.

 7. Search Implementation Added(local Search in the current Directory).

+### App Flow

+1. The web app mounts to the root route i.e. “/dummy” This would list all subdirectories to root.

+2. The app also displays the “current path” in the navbar

+3. Double-clicking directory updates the “current path” as well as change the view with all the files & folders present inside this new directory.

+4. There's an Up arrow button which on click will lead you one step above in the directory structure.

+5. On right click of a file/folder, secondary menu popups with 3 options:

+      ● Open - navigate into the folder, open info popup

+      ● Get Info - Opens info popup for both file & folder.

+      ● Delete - remove file/folder from the system

+6. Each folder has a Create/Add button, which triggers a popup to create a new file/folder with associated meta fields - name(with the extension for files), creator, size and date.

+7. Search Implementation flow:

+   ● Enter a file or folder name to be searched (Case Sensitive)
+        and hit enter.

+   ● A found file will be displayed in the current directory.

+   ● To bring back the original contents clear the text from
+        the search box and hit enter.

+8. Press the Hamburger icon to open the side bar menu.